DanielKeep/tlborm/text/mbe.md

 each_tt! {  }
 ```

 This is *particularly* invaluable when debugging deeply recursive macros.
+You can also enable this from the command-line by adding `-Z trace-macros` to the compiler command line.

 Secondly, there is `log_syntax!` which causes the compiler to output all tokens passed to it.
-For example, this example makes the compiler sing a song:
+For example, this makes the compiler sing a song:

 ```rust
 # // Note: make sure to use a nightly channel compiler.